MicrosoftDocs/cloud-adoption-framework/docs/migrate/assess/evaluate.md

 > [!NOTE]
 > Total storage directly affects bandwidth requirements during the initial replication.
 However, storage drift continues from the point of replication until release.
 This means that drift has a cumulative effect on available bandwidth.
 >
-> For guidance on gauging bandwidth requirements, see [common questions for migration and modernization tooling](/azure/migrate/common-questions-server-migration).
+> For guidance on gauging bandwidth requirements, see [Common questions for migration and modernization tooling](/azure/migrate/common-questions-server-migration).

 ### Common database evaluation activities